GitbookIO/nuts/docs/deploy.md

 $ export PORT=6000

 # Access token for the GitHub API (requires permissions to access the repository)
-# If the repository is public you do not need to provide an access token
 # you can also use GITHUB_USERNAME and GITHUB_PASSWORD
 $ export GITHUB_TOKEN=...

+# Or, if the repository is public you do not need to provide an access token
+$ export GITHUB_ANONYMOUS=1

 # ID for the GitHub repository
 $ export GITHUB_REPO=Username/MyApp